-To switch the selected bone, click on the upside-down triangle icon in the right menu (in the red box below), and select the vertex group that corresponds to (has the same name as) the bone you want to select.
+To adjust the selected bone, click on the upside-down triangle icon in the upper right menu (in the red box below), and select the vertex group that corresponds to (has the same name as) the bone you want to select.

 If you look at the panda’s head bone, you can see that the eyes are green and the relevance is low.

-In this weight painting mode, you can paint the weights of the mesh, but it is quite difficult to target only the eyes.
+In Weight Paint mode, you can paint the weights of the mesh, but it is quite difficult to target only the eyes.

-Therefore, we will use the edit mode instead of the weight paint mode to change the weight value of the eyes only.
+Therefore, we will use Edit Mode instead of Weight Paint mode to change the weight value of the eyes only.

-(If you want to use weight painting, please refer to the following article.)
+(If you prefer to use Weight Paint for this type of adjustment, please refer to the following article.)

 Once selected, look at the “Vertex Weight” item on the right side in the 3D view.

 This indicates that this vertex has a spine.006 weight of 0.604 and a spine.005 weight of 0.396.

 Since spine.006 in this case is the head bone, change the value of spine.006 to 1.0 and the value of spine.005 to 0.0, then press “Copy” to apply them to the entire selected vertex.

 Now switch back to Weight Paint Mode to see the results.